Evan-Coleman/Navius/workspace_migration/roadmap/45-workspace-migration-updated.md

 ## Conclusion

 The workspace migration has demonstrated significant benefits in terms of modularity, performance, and maintainability.
-With the completion of Phase 3 and substantial progress in Phase 4, including the implementation of integration examples and the Enhanced Error Handling System, the project is well positioned for the upcoming API Review phase.
+With the completion of Phase 3 and substantial progress in Phase 4, including the implementation of the dependency injection system, integration examples, and the Enhanced Error Handling System, the project is well positioned for the upcoming API Review phase.
 The creation of API Review Guidelines and tools will ensure a systematic and thorough approach to standardizing and improving APIs across all crates.

 *Updated: March 29, 2025*